passdan/scriptdrop/README.md

 scriptdrop
 ==========

-shared scripts. do whatever you want with it but dont blame me if it does something you dont like.
+Shared scripts.
+Do whatever you want with them but dont blame me if it does something you dont like.
+Thery're free don't ya know?